 For example, information barrier policies can be used for everyday collaboration scenarios like these:

-- Finance personnel working on confidential company information should not communicate with certain groups within their organization.
+• Ensure financial or confidential company information cannot be accessed or shared with certain groups within their organization.

-- Ensure files created by, for example, an SVP or higher is restricted to users at that level of the organizational hierarchy or above.
+• Ensure files created by, for example, an SVP or higher are restricted to users at that level of the organizational hierarchy or above.

 Get Flexible Information Barriers Using Third Party Tools

 Flexible information barriers are essential for productivity and ensuring you get the most out of your Microsoft investments.
-Fortunately, third party tools provide an affordable and flexible option for organizations that want the information protection capabilities afforded by information barriers.
-NC Protect provides capabilities for the configuration and enforcement of information barriers, as well as controlling business data within their Microsoft collaboration environment.
+Fortunately, third party tools provide an affordable option for organizations that want the information barriers without having to create separate sites and other complex mechanisms to limit access by certain parties.
+NC Protect provides capabilities for the configuration and enforcement of information barriers within their Microsoft environment.

-It provides the following add-on capabilities using the Microsoft investments you are already have to:
+It provides the following add-on capabilities using the Microsoft investments and classifications already in place to:

-- Control access in line with business rules for users from different operating companies or geographical regions beyond sole reliance on permissions.
+1. Control file access and sharing in line with business rules for users from different operating companies or geographical regions beyond sole reliance on permissions.

-- Provide the data governance needed to control External/Guest access in Teams.
+4. Provide the data governance needed to control External/Guest access to files.

 Configuring Flexible Information Barriers Policies with NC Protect